zhaoxiaofei/bindash/README.md

 mkdir release && cd release
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
-./binhash --help # to see a general help message
+./bindash --help # to see a general help message

 # How to run:

-The folowing three commands show how to run BinHash:
+The folowing three commands show how to run BinDash:

->> binhash sketch --outfname=genomeA.sketch genomeA.fasta
+\>\> bindash sketch --outfname=genomeA.sketch genomeA.fasta

->> binhash sketch --outfname=genomeB.sketch genomeB.fasta
+\>\> bindash sketch --outfname=genomeB.sketch genomeB.fasta

->> binhash dist genomeA.sketch genomeB.sketch # print to stdout
+\>\> bindash dist genomeA.sketch genomeB.sketch # print to stdout

-The output of "binhash dist" consists of several lines.
+The output of "bindash dist" consists of several lines.
 Each line has these five tab-separated fields:
  - query genome (Q)
  - target genome (T)